About STEPS

 Aims of the Society

-- Protect and enhance Waititiko-Meola Creek, the Roy Clements Treeway, Kerr Taylor Park, and the underlying aquifer Te Tatua-a-Riukiuta
+• Protect and enhance Waititiko-Meola Creek, the Roy Clements Treeway, Kerr Taylor Park, and the underlying aquifer Te Tatua-a-Riukiuta

-- Inform people in the use of Waititiko and its environs in a responsible and sustainable manner
+• Inform people in the use of Waititiko and its environs in a responsible and sustainable manner

-- Promote and encourage community involvement and support in the restoration of Meola Creek
+• Promote and encourage community involvement and support in the restoration of Meola Creek

-- Consult and work alongside iwi, community groups, schools and other stakeholders
+• Consult and work alongside iwi, community groups, schools and other stakeholders

-One major achievement has been the plantings in the Roy Clements Treeway (RCT – a significant Ecological area or SEA), where the community joins to plant and weed the rock forest, the flood plain and the wetland every year.
-The RCT boardwalk is used by hundreds of people every day, and its meanders complement the stream.
-Over the past decade we have actively worked with the Albert Eden Local Board, Wai Care, AC Healthy Waters team and Watercare Services to support their efforts to tackle water pollution.
-We have raised public awareness of the problems faced by the area via media and via personal visits from Members of Parliament and from several Auckland Mayors over the last 12 years.
+One major achievement has been the plantings in the Roy Clements Treeway (a Significant Ecological Area or SEA), where the community joins to plant and weed the rock forest, the flood plain and the wetland every year.
+The boardwalk in the Roy Clements Treeway is used by hundreds of people every day, and its meanders complement those of the creek.
+Over the past decade, STEPS has actively worked with the Albert Eden Local Board, Wai Care, Auckland Council Healthy Waters and Watercare Services to support their efforts in tackling water pollution.
+We have raised public awareness of the problems faced by the area via media and via personal visits from Members of Parliament and several Auckland Mayors over the last 18 years.

 We trust that our efforts to raise the profile of the area benefit the creek and our volcanic landscape.
 Roy Clements is our patron and an inspiration.
 We welcome new members particularly those with an interest in the catchments of Waititiko and Waiateao Creeks.